VUEngine/vuengine.github.io/documentation/language/custom-features.md

 }
 ```

-It is possible to change at runtime the implementation of `handlePropagatedMessage` that is called on all the class instances by writing the following call to `mutateMethod` to another implemntation wih the same signature:
+For example, it is possible to change at runtime the implementation of `handlePropagatedMessage` that is called on all the class instances, by writing the following call to `mutateMethod` with another implementation of the same signature:

 ```cpp
 void CustomSprite::changeDoRenderImplementation()